Introduction to Effective Altruism

 This is such an astonishing fact that it’s hard to appreciate.
 But current evidence suggests that this is the world that many people live in.
 People earning average developed-world incomes can probably save dozens of lives by donating to effective global health charities.

 But the world appears to be even stranger, because many people have opportunities that look even better than this.
 How?
-First, many talented people can have a greater impact by working directly on important problems than by donating.
-Second, and perhaps even more astonishingly, other causes might prove even more important than global poverty and health, as we’ll discuss below.
+First, many people can have a greater impact by working directly on important problems than by donating.
+Second, other causes might prove even more impactful than global poverty and health, as we’ll discuss below.

 But how much better than effective donations might the best interventions be?